UsabilityEngineering/ux-portfolio-bmxbrick/README.md

 # UX Portfolio

-My name is Bryce Ingersoll and I'm interested in working with computers and their applications in business and other fields.
-I am also interested in the design aspect of this task, much more so than the deeper mathmatical computer science aspect of computing.
+My name is Bryce Ingersoll and I'm interested in working with computers and their real world applications.
+I am also interested in the design aspect of these applications along with making them user friendly and intuitive.

 ## UX Team Project